Siftah/get_iplayer/install/winmanual.md

 ## Windows Manual Installation

-Windows users are strongly recommended to use the [get_iplayer Windows installer](winsetup).
+Windows users are strongly recommended to use the [[get_iplayer Windows installer|winsetup]].
 However if you must use your own Perl distribution and your own versions of rtmpdump, ffmpeg, etc., it is possible to do a manual installation on Windows.
 The instructions below describe one way to perform a manual installation, but you may find a different method works better on your system.

 ### Perl Support